katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

             app_port: 5000
       ...

-When you add a tag to an ``import_role`` statement, Ansible applies the tag to `all` tasks within the role.
+When you add a tag to an ``import_role`` statement, Assible applies the tag to `all` tasks within the role.
 See :ref:`tag_inheritance` for details.

 .. _run_role_twice:

 Running a role multiple times in one playbook
 =============================================

-Ansible only executes each role once, even if you define it multiple times, unless the parameters defined on the role are different for each definition.
-For example, Ansible only runs the role ``foo`` once in a play like this:
+Assible only executes each role once, even if you define it multiple times, unless the parameters defined on the role are different for each definition.
+For example, Assible only runs the role ``foo`` once in a play like this:

 .. code-block:: yaml